mlemgroup/mlem/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Whether you're interested in fixing bugs, adding new features, or improving documentation, your help is appreciated.
+Whether you're interested in fixing bugs or adding new features, your contributions are always welcome and appreciated.

 Check out our [contribution guide](./CONTRIBUTING.md) to get started!